JupyterEverywhere/jupyterlite-extension/README.md

 ### Linting

-To ensure the code follows the standard style and does not contain basic issues run:
+To ensure that the code follows the standard style and does not contain basic issues, run:

 ```bash
 jlpm lint
 ```

-You can have it run on relevant files automatically before each `git` commit by installing [`prek`](https://prek.j178.dev/):
+You can have it run on relevant files automatically before each `git` commit, by installing [`prek`](https://prek.j178.dev/), which will use the configuration provided in the `.pre-commit-config.yaml` file and install the necessary hooks:

 ```bash
 pip install prek